zenml-io/zenml/examples/kubeflow/README.md

 * K3D https://k3d.io/v5.2.1/
 * Kubectl

-**Note:** The local Kubeflow Pipelines deployment requires more than 2 GB of RAM, so if you're running on a mac make sure to update allowed resources in the Docker Desktop preferences.
+**Note:** The local Kubeflow Pipelines deployment requires more than 2 GB of RAM, so if you're running on a Mac make sure to update allowed resources in the Docker Desktop preferences.

 ## Installation
 ```bash